10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 Quadriceps muscles highlighted in yellow with label pointing toward the specific muscle in the quads.

 Glutes—Glutes are tasked at the end of the drive phase when the legs are dipping and subsequently reversing to contract and provide the extra vertical force on the bar.
-Lower glute exercises can go a long way to improving and enhancing both the press and snatch movements.
+Lower glute exercises can significantly improve and enhance both the press and snatch movements.

 Anatomy of the gluteus maximus muscle highlighted in red against a blue background, the image shows the posterior view of the pelvis and the upper thighs, with the gluteus maximus muscle visible.